Skip to main content

 PAWS can continue for months and include difficulty sleeping as well as feelings of anxiety and depression.
 A person commonly experiences PAWS when trying to stop drug use alone or cold turkey.
 This leads to a higher rate of relapse as a person is more vulnerable to triggers and cravings during this time.

-Medications Used During Our Atlanta Fentanyl Detox
+Medications Used During Our Georgia Fentanyl Detox

 During fentanyl detox, we administer specific medications to relieve cravings and lessen withdrawal symptoms.
 Medications often used as part of medication-assisted treatment include the following: